NooqPL/Control-App/README.md

 # 🚀 Rocket Test Stand Control System
+# 🚧 Work In Progress 🚧

 A Windows Forms application for managing and monitoring a **liquid-fuel engine test stand** — designed for educational and experimental purposes.
 This application provides real-time telemetry, manual and automatic valve control, communication over serial port or network, and expandable telemetry logging.